AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

   - Report issues or share ideas using the Feedback form
   - Switch seamlessly between Adobe Commerce and other Experience Cloud applications

-- **Commerce application administrators** can deliver this enhanced experience by configuring the Commerce Admin for Unified Shell extension which enables the integration.
+- **Commerce application administrators** can deliver this enhanced experience by configuring the Commerce Admin for Unified Shell extension to enable the integration.
 The extension is available with Commerce 2.4.5 and later.

 - **Commerce extension developers** can integrate with the Unified Shell application to deliver custom content, for example adding custom URLs to the integrated Help Center.